A Mid~Autumn Night's Dream

 Traditional tastes are also well taken care of with Crystal Jade’s repertoire of baked mooncakes that include its signature Mixed Nuts and Chicken Ham (S$35/S$62 for box of two and four), and the Less Sugar White Lotus Paste with Single and Double Yolk ($$32/S$56 and S$35/S$62 for a box of two and four respectively).
 Instead of egg yolks, there is also the Less Sugar White Lotus paste with Melon Seed version (S$31/S$54 for a box of two and four).

-To purchase, visit www.crystaljade.com for outlet locations, or its online shop at www.crystaljade.com/e-store-list/?c=mooncake
+To purchase, visit crystaljade.com for outlet locations, or its online shop at crystaljade.com/e-store-list/?c=mooncake

-To order, visit www.rcmooncake.com.sg or call (65) 6434 5190.
-From Sept 2 to 17, BT readers enjoy 25 per cent off online purchases of baked mooncakes (excludes Mini Custard Lava with Vanilla) with the code "BT2017".

 ORCHARD HOTEL SINGAPORE